YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Simulation Results

-Fig.~15 shows the RMSE of localization versus the antennas number $N$, where SNR is $0$ dB.
-It is seen that the $\rm RMSE_\theta$ and $\rm RMSE_r$ decrease with the increase of $N$.
-According to the theory of array signal processing, the beam width of antenna array is inversely proportional to $2N$.
-Therefore, by increasing the number of antennas $N$, the BS can concentrate the energy in a narrower width to improve the localization performance.
-However, it is seen that when $N$ is large enough, RMSE will converge to a non-zero error floor, which will decrease with the increase of the number of subcarriers $M$.
-The reason is that when $M$ is small, the distribution interval between subcarriers is large, which limits the localization performance of the beams with very narrow beam width.
+Fig.~13 shows the impact of some other system parameters on sensing performance.
+Fig.~13(a) shows the variation ${\rm RMSE}_\theta$ with the number of antennas and subcarriers.
+It is seen that the ${\rm RMSE}_\theta$ decreases with the increase of $N$.
+According to the theory of array signal processing, the beam width of the antenna array is inversely proportional to $2N$.
+Therefore, by increasing $N$, the BS can concentrate the energy in a narrower width to improve the angle sensing performance.
+However, it is seen that when $N$ is large enough, ${\rm RMSE}_\theta$ will converge to a non-zero error floor, which will decrease with the increase of the number of subcarriers $M$.
+The reason for this is that when $M$ is small, the distribution interval between subcarriers is large, which limits the angle sensing performance of the beams with very narrow beam width.

+Fig.~13(b) shows the distance sensing RMSE in the YOLO scheme versus the sidelobe window width $2\ddot M+1$ and the number of OFDM symbols $N_s$.
+It can be seen from the figure that the distance RMSE gradually decreases as the width of the sidelobe window increases.
+This is because a larger sidelobe window width means a larger distance steering array, making distance sensing more accurate.
+In addition, it can be found that increasing the number of OFDM symbols can also improve the accuracy of distance sensing.

+Fig.~13(c) shows the velocity sensing RMSE in the YOLO scheme versus the number of OFDM symbols $N_s$ and the sidelobe window width $2\ddot M+1$.
+From this figure, it can be seen that using more OFDM symbols can improve the accuracy of velocity sensing.
+In addition, increasing the width of the sidelobe window can also improve the accuracy of velocity sensing to a certain extent.
+But as the window width increases, the improvement gradually decreases.